elsemikk/Wren_popgen/5_GenomeScans.md

 group1 <- "PAWR"
 group2 <- "WIWR"
 Fst_boundary <- 0 #this could be to examine across the whole genome
+#Fst_boundary <- 0.31 #this could be the cutoff for the 5% most differentiated windows (eg, 0.91 for PAWR vs MAWR, 0.54 for WIWR vs PAWR)
 #Fst_boundary <- 0.54 #this could be the cutoff for the 5% most differentiated windows (eg, 0.91 for PAWR vs MAWR, 0.54 for WIWR vs PAWR)
 #Fst_boundary <- 0.74 #this could be to examine at the cutoff for the 1% most differentiated windows
 Fst_boundary_stats <- Fst_hist_and_boundary_stats(group1, group2,
                                                   autosome.genome.rolling.stats,
                                                   Fst_boundary)
 Fst_boundary_stats  # prints some useful statistics

+#to find the Fst that represents the 5% and 1% most differentiated SNPs, I tried many different values until I narrowed down the values that come closest to 5% and 1% for "fraction_windows_above_Fst_boundary"
+#this turned out to be 0.54 and 0.74
+#Here are the results:

 #results for boundary= 0.54:
 #$fraction_windows_above_Fst_boundary